Manage fragments manage-fragments

 NOTE

-When editing an expression fragment, you can remove any personalization field but cannot add new ones to the fragment content.
-If you want to add personalization fields, duplicate the fragment in order to create a new one.
+When editing a published fragment, you can remove any personalization field, but you cannot add new ones to the fragment content.
+If you want to add personalized attributes, you must duplicate the fragment.
+Learn more

-5. Once your changes are ready, click the Publish button to make your modifications live.
+6. Once your changes are ready, save them and click the Publish button to make your modifications live.
+Learn more

 Explore references explore-references

 You can display the list of the journeys, campaigns and content templates that are currently using a fragment.
-To do so, select Explore references either from the More actions menu in the fragment list or from the fragment properties screen.
+To do so, select Explore references from the More actions menu either in the fragment list or in the fragment properties screen.

 Select a tab to toggle between journeys, campaigns, templates and fragments.
 You can see their status and click a name to be redirected to the corresponding item where the fragment is referenced.